Lauren Tarshis: I Survived series

-Tarshis has also written 3 non-fiction books for the I Survived True Stories spin-off series, featuring some of the real events that the I Survived historical fiction books are based on.
-"I Survived True Stories #1: Five Epic Disasters." was released in 2014 and was followed in 2015 by "I Survived True Stories #2 Nature Attacks!," and by "I Survived True Stories #3 Tornado Terror," in 2017.
+Tarshis has also written three non-fiction books for the I Survived True Stories spin-off series, featuring some of the real events that the I Survived historical fiction books are based on.
+I Survived True Stories #1: Five Epic Disasters was released in 2014, followed in 2015 by I Survived True Stories #2 Nature Attacks!, and by I Survived True Stories #3 Tornado Terror in 2017.

-In 2020, two new graphic novels were released: I Survived The Sinking of the Titanic, 1912 Graphic Novel and I Survived The Shark Attacks of 1916 Graphic Novel.
+In 2020, two new graphic novels were released: I Survived The Sinking of the Titanic, 1912 and I Survived The Shark Attacks of 1916.

-I Survived has been translated into ten languages including Chinese, Czech, French, Japanese, Korean, Romanian, Russian, Spanish, Swedish, and Vietnamese.
+I Survived books have been translated into ten languages: Chinese, Czech, French, Japanese, Korean, Romanian, Russian, Spanish, Swedish, and Vietnamese.